“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “Okay, okay… I get the picture.
 Go and change over there or something, I guess.”
 Nayleen motioned her hand in a shooing gesture at him and towards a rocky outcrop that was to his right.
 “Make sure you don’t accidentally trip and slide down or something.”

 “Guys?
 I think we’re actually at the spot.”
-Cyial called out to them, having moved on a bit ahead.
+Cyial called out to them, having moved on a little bit ahead.

 Sairek and Nayleen were about to quibble at each other as was their usual habit, Cyial’s voice however had disarmed both of them and they quickened their pace to catch up to him.
 The three of them were greeted with a vast view of a large forest that looked like it was surrounded by a ring of mountains; a couple of streams which ran through them and a few large rocky spires and outcrops dotted the green landscape.